Slipknot (band): Musical style and classification

 The band's members prefer to distance themselves musically from other nu metal bands such as Korn and Limp Bizkit.
 Slipknot describes its sound as "metal metal" and regards the link to nu metal as coincidental and a result of nu metal's emergence being concurrent with that of Slipknot.
 The band's sound typically features a heavily down-tuned guitar setup, a large percussive section, sampling, keyboards and DJing/turntablism.
 Using a variety of vocal styles, the music typically features growled vocals, screaming, backing vocals, as well as melodic singing.
 The band has continually experimented with its sound, most notably developing tracks led by acoustic guitars and melodic singing that first appeared on Vol. 3 (The Subliminal Verses).

-Lyrics
+Corey Taylor said the following regarding his feelings towards the nu metal tag: "As far as labeling Slipknot a nu-metal thing, I think that really kind of came down to: The timing when we came out and the fact that we were still kind of using a lot of hip-hop elements and whatnot.
+But I think, honestly, we were more of a precursor to what they call the New Wave of American Heavy Metal.
+I thought we were kind of filling in that gap.
+But look at the bands that have stood the test.
+We're mentioned in the same breath as Korn, Deftones, White Zombie and Rob Zombie...
+I mean, those are good names to be associated with.
+They're still around doing it, they're some of my good friends and they're still pushing the boundaries musically."

+The track "All Hope is Gone" contains elements of metalcore.
+According to Revolver: "The way Corey Taylor's shouty vocals soar over the chuggy riffage sounds kind of like Hatebreed crossed with Biohazard, and the gang vocals add a raw gnarliness."

+Lyrical themes

 Slipknot's lyrics are generally very aggressive; they sometimes include profanity while exploring themes such as darkness, nihilism, anger, disaffection, love, misanthropy, and psychosis.
 They often draw upon topics including the music industry, politics, personal strife, and reflection, among others.
 Rick Anderson of Allmusic said, "those lyrics that are discernible are not generally quotable on a family website".
 On Vol. 3, Taylor deliberately avoided using profanity in response to claims he relied on it.

 Influences

 American hard rock band Kiss (pictured in 1976) is among Slipknot's influences.

-Slipknot cited both Korn's self-titled album of 1994 and Limp Bizkit's album Three Dollar Bill, Y'all$ of 1997 as major influences.
+Slipknot cited both Korn's self-titled album of 1994 and Limp Bizkit's album Three Dollar Bill, Y'all of 1997 as major influences.
 However, the band's biggest influence, both on their image and music, has been singer Mike Patton and his bands Mr. Bungle, Fantômas and Faith No More.
 Corey Taylor even stated that watching Faith No More perform on the 1990 MTV Video Music Awards saved his life.
 In an interview in 2000 Patton called the Slipknot members "really nice guys".